 - Great attention to detail;

-- Familiarity with Microsoft Office and data-entry;
+- Experience with Microsoft Office;

 - Exceptional written and verbal communication skills;

 - Established local connections or previous outreach work in Illinois is a plus.